 As I mentioned in last week’s listicle, I associate songs to memories in a major way.
 For our wedding, we wanted to have a mix of fun stuff, things that would get people up and dancing on the dance floor.
 My husband was adamant that we not have a lot of the typical cheese that you so commonly find played by the DJ, so we came up with a No Play list.
 I do believe that Mambo No. 5 was included on that list.
 Our first dance was to LeAnn Rimes’ “I Need You”, and we were announced to the guests and entered the reception to “The Imperial March”.
 I have been wracking my brain for the last couple of days to try and remember the song that I danced with my Dad to, but for some reason, I can’t.
-I know that it will appear in my head in a few weeks, likely in the middle of the night, but if you were there and happen to remember, please let me know!
+My friend was telling about how she looked into some wedding bands.
+I bring this out because the band that she ended up hiring managed to help her remember a song that she also enjoyed with her dad.
+I know that my song will appear in my head in a few weeks, likely in the middle of the night, but if you were there and happen to remember, please let me know!
 We had a great time dancing, and from the looks of it, so did everyone else.
 Really, though, isn’t that the funnest part of a wedding reception?
 (Well, that and the booze, of course)

 Our ceremony was beautiful.
 Not too long, but enough to say what we wanted to say.
 We incorporated a few Filipino traditions, such as the cord, the veil, and the coins, into the ceremony to honour my Dad’s heritage.
 We had a tiny bridal party, just my best friend and my husband’s brother stood up with us.
 It was nice.
 Not to say that everything went perfectly, of course, as my brother-in-law handed over the wrong rings, and I ended up cramming my ring onto M’s finger in a panic, all the while thinking “WHY won’t this ring go on his finger?
 I’m not shaking that much!”.
 Plus, I had been determined that I wasn’t going to cry, and, since I’m not a huge crier to begin with, I figured that was a reasonable thought.
 Right?
 WRONG.
 The moment I got to the alter and saw him standing there, I started to cry and I cried pretty much all the way through.
 Gah!
 Did I mention we had bubbles??!!!